 - whether the property has a current tenant (and include a copy of the lease)

-Your application should include any other details that are relevant, such as photographs of the property and surrounds.
+Your application should include any other relevant details, such as photographs of the property and surrounds.